How do solar panels work?

 This depends on your roofing company.
 With most roofing companies, solar panel installation does not void your roof warranty when installed by a certified professional like Firefly Solar.
 However, the area of the roof directly covered by solar panels is typically warrantied by the solar company itself rather than the roofing company.

-Firefly Solar uses industry-standard flashed roof attachments that maintain your roof's waterproof integrity, and our installation work is backed by our own workmanship guarantee.
+Firefly Solar uses industry-standard flashed roof attachments that maintain your roof's waterproof integrity, and our installation work is backed by our 5-year workmanship guarantee.
 We recommend discussing your specific roof warranty terms with your roofing provider before installation.
 We also recommend installing solar on roofs with at least 10 to 15 years of remaining life.
 If your roof needs replacement soon, we advise doing that first, then installing solar on the new roof.

 What happens if a solar panel is damaged?